ksu-is/concert-coordinator/README.md

 # concert-coordinator
-Concert Coordinator allows users to plan our their past upcoming music experiences.
+Concert Coordinator allows users to plan out their upcoming music experiences by entering the dates and musicians they will be seeing.